Nadi-System/nadi-system/paper.md

 research in this field [@rosenbergNextFrontierMaking2020].
 Specific hydrology-focused softwares [@rossmanOpenSourcingEPANET2010;
-@gironasNewApplicationsManual2010] lack general applicability, while general purpose programming languages might not have the succinct and intuitive syntax.
+@gironasNewApplicationsManual2010] lack general applicability, while general purpose programming languages might not have a succinct syntax.
 This highlights the need for a balanced approach that combines specificity to hydrological research questions with general capabilities.

 Domain Specific Programming Languages (DSLs) have several advantages including improved code readability and maintainability due to the